Visit the Vatican

 Quick Tips for a Successful Vatican Museum Visit

-• Allow 2 to 3 hours for your tour of the Vatican Museums (including the Sistine Chapel) and another one to 2 hours for St Peter’s Basilica and the sacred caves.
+• Even if you're only in Rome for a day, a visit to the Vatican Museums is a must.
+Allow 2 to 3 hours for your tour of the Vatican Museums (including the Sistine Chapel) and another one to 2 hours for St Peter’s Basilica and the sacred caves.
 Note these times do not take into account waiting in line for tickets or for the security check.

 • No large bags or objects, including umbrellas, tripods and video cameras, are allowed inside the Vatican Museums.
 You must also check all food and drink in.